nicmart/Canvas/README.md

 #### Canvas input type and variance
 All the components abstract on the input type of "colors" for points.
-In this way it would be easy to re-use the same component to implement a paint app that draws, instead of single characters, full RGB points.
+In this way it would be easy to re-use the same components to implement a paint app that draws, instead of single characters on a terminal, full RGB colors on a bitmap.

-I've also tried to express the variance of all this higher-kinded types.
+I've also tried to express the variance of all higher-kinded types.
 This allows to define special states as objects, like the state `Final` (see below), that is a case object for all kind canvases, (i.e. it is a `PaintState[Nothing]`).

 ### Canvas
-The `Canvas` object is the low-level component that implement a single drawing primitive: drawing a point.
+The `Canvas` object is the low-level component that implements a single drawing primitive: drawing a point.
 `Canvas` case class abstracts on the input type, so we can re-use the same implementation either to draw chracters (our case), or for example colors encoded in java.awt.Color` objects.

+Drawing a point does not mutate the canvas.
+Instead, a new canvas, with updated pixels, will be returned.

 ### Canvas Renderer
 A `CanvasRenderer` is able to convert a canvas to something flat, like a `String`.
-Our main Canvas Renderer is `BorderCanvasRenderer`, and it is able to add some border around the canvas.
+Our main Canvas Renderer is `BorderCanvasRenderer`, that adds some border around the canvas.

 ### PaintState
 The state of the application is encoded in `PaintState`.